 Note that the admission ticket is valid for 12 months, so paying the admission fee once will give you a free entry at any time during the next year.
-A tour in the cathedral guided by volunteers is included to the admission fee.
-Also audio tours are available at the entrance.
+A tour in the cathedral guided by volunteers is included in the admission fee.
+Also, audio tours are available at the entrance.

-When you get to know to a new city, you want to find a place for panoramic views over the city.
+When you get to know a new city, you want to find a place for panoramic views of the city.
 In York, Clifford’s Tower is your spot.
-Walk on the wall of the largest remaining part of York Castle that was once serving as a prison…
+Walk on the wall of the largest remaining part of York Castle that was once served as a prison…

 The entrance fee for an adult is £5,20 and £3,10 for a child between 5–15 years.

 No matter what’s your main area of interest, York has a museum for it.
 York Castle, railways, archaeology, the dark history of the city, the Vikings… and even chocolate!